William S. Harris: Industry career

 Harris founded OmegaQuant in 2009 to develop the RBC omega-3 index as a research assay.
 This assay was later acquired by the Health Diagnostic Laboratory.

 Research

-His work focused on the role of lipid and lipoprotein metabolism in human disease, and specifically the development of an RBC omega-3 index.
+His work focused on the role of lipid and lipoprotein metabolism in human disease, specifically, the development of an RBC omega-3 index.
 In 2009, he chaired an American Heart Association science advisory on Omega-6 fatty acids and cardiovascular disease.
-He has authored >300 manuscripts in peer-reviewed literature.
+He has authored over 300 manuscripts in peer-reviewed literature.

-Honors & Awards
+Honors and awards

 Harris is a Fellow of the American Heart Association and a Fellow of the American Society for Nutrition.